May God’s Peace, which is Beyond all Understanding, be with you in this time of Grief for you and your family.

 The forms are meant to help both you, and us, plan a funeral worthy of your Loved One.
 They contain information needed for our records, to help the Priest be a better minister, and to help plan the funeral liturgy.
 To help you plan the funeral, you may wish to consider the following.

 You have the option to choose the Scripture Readings.
-It is helpful to read through them (from the download link below).
 If some stand out as readings that are appropriate we invite you to select them.
 If nothing speaks to you, the priest would be happy to select them for you.
 Each Mass contains a First (or Old Testament) reading.
 Select any one reading from the suggested readings labeled C1 thru C7 outside of Easter Time, or C8-C11 during Easter Time (Easter time is the 5 weeks following Easter Day).
 The Responsorial Psalm is usually sung, and hence usually suggested by the Music Director, but you may talk about any of the options D1 – D10 suggested.
 The funeral Mass also contains a second reading (from the New Testament).
 Choose any one reading of the suggested readings labeled E1 – E15.
 Likewise, choose one Gospel reading among the suggested ones labeled G1 – G19.

 Many families enjoy the opportunity for a family member to proclaim a reading.